"Lake Oswego Middle school is a place where all members of the community relentlessly focus on learning."

 This learning involves the knowledge, skills, and dispositions that help every student and every adult be productive members of the world.

-The administration at Lake Oswego junior High School is strongly committed to a middle school philosophy that includes providing challenging academics, a six-team configuration, flexible schedules for core classes, trimester rather than semester schedules, student-led parent portfolio conferences, a variety of elective courses from which to choose, and a strong "no cut" after school sports program.
+The administration at Lake Oswego Middle School is strongly committed to a middle school philosophy that includes providing challenging academics, flexible schedules for core classes, trimester rather than semester schedules, student-led parent portfolio conferences, a variety of elective courses from which to choose, and a strong "no cut" after school sports program.

 The school is administrated through a collaborative process with teacher leaders.
 Three grade level leaders and six curriculum leaders share in the governance of the school through bi-monthly leadership meetings and weekly team and PLC meetings.
-Parents participate through Site Council, School Advisory Club, and Parent Club.
+Parents participate through School Advisory Club and Parent Club.

-A student voice is heard through our leadership class and ASB Leaders.
+A student voice is heard through our Student Council.
 It is our belief that an open process of decision making with input from multiple sources makes for better decisions.

 Flexible schedules: Within the normal seven-period school day, there is flexibility for language art and social studies to combine classes for 100 minute periods rather than the single 50 minutes allocated because these classes are scheduled back to back.
 This allows teachers to take advantage of time to support instruction.